-ECLs are unbiased probability-weighted estimates of credit losses determined by evaluating a range of possible outcomes and taking into account past events, current conditions and assessments of future economic conditions.
-The measurement of ECL is based primarily on the product of the instrument's probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD") discounted using the Effective Interest Rate to the reporting date.
-The main difference between Stage 1 and Stage 2 ECL is the respective calculation horizon.
-Stage 1 estimates project PD, LGD and EAD over a maximum period of 12 months while Stage 2 estimates these parameters over the expected remaining life of the financial asset.
+ECL are unbiased and probability-weighted estimates of credit losses determined by evaluating a range of possible outcomes, considering past events, current conditions and assessments of future economic conditions at the reporting date.
+The ECL associated with a financial instrument is typically a product of the its probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD") discounted using the original effective interest rate to the reporting date.